A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Results

 This subsection aims to evaluate the performance of SPiFOL across different phase contrast ratios.
 Leveraging the FNO framework, SPiFOL with FNO can predict responses at different resolutions, which is a key focus here.
-Specifically, the emphasis is on Fourier-based samples, as they allow for evaluation at different resolutions with having parametric microstructure details (see Sec.\,\ref{sec:fourier_samples}).
-SPiFOL, utilizing the FNO architecture, and the data-driven FNO models, are trained on $8000$ samples for four different phase contrast ratios: $5$, $10$, $50$, and $100$.
+Specifically, the emphasis is on Fourier-based samples, as they allow for evaluation at different resolutions with having parametric microstructure details (see section\,\ref{sec:fourier_samples}).
+SPiFOL, utilizing the FNO architecture and the data-driven FNO models, is trained on $8000$ samples for four different phase contrast ratios: $5$, $10$, $50$, and $100$.

 Fig.\,\ref{fig:phase_resolution} demonstrates that increasing the phase contrast leads to a significant rise in both maximum and average relative errors for both the SPiFOL with FNO and the FNO data-driven models.
 Notably, the maximum error increases substantially at higher resolutions, especially beyond the resolution at which the models were originally trained.
 However, the average relative error remains consistent across different resolutions for each phase contrast.
 This consistency highlights the strong potential of the proposed methodologies in effectively homogenizing the microstructural response across varying resolutions.

 The maximum error of SPiFOL goes beyond the data-driven FNO model in the case of high phase contrast ratios $50$ and $100$.
 The latter can highlight the shortcomings of the basic scheme in FFT-based approaches to the treatment of Gibbs oscillations \cite{schneider2021review, danesh2023challenges}.

 The performance of ZSSR for SPiFOL and data-driven FNO is illustrated in Fig.\,\ref{fig:fnodd_spifol_zssr_comp} for the phase contrast of $10$.
 The maximum error increased by an order of magnitude, reaching around $10\,\%$ for both the data-driven FNO and the SPiFOL with FNO architecture.
 However, SPiFOL consistently demonstrates a lower maximum error than the data-driven FNO in both cases.
 The top case in Fig.\,\ref{fig:fnodd_spifol_zssr_comp}, highlights the differences between the two methods, demonstrating SPiFOL's superior performance in extrapolation scenarios due to its incorporation of physical constraints.